• Re-registration and re-accreditation 12 January 2017

 Main reasons for decision

-TEQSA has assessed the application submitted by the William Angliss Institute of TAFE against the Threshold Standards.
+TEQSA has assessed the application submitted by Australian School of Management Pty Ltd against the Threshold Standards.
 The scope of the assessment included all its Australian sites.
+Australian School of Management Pty Ltd has demonstrated to TEQSA that it continues to meet the Threshold Standards.

 Decision